 Since Gazprom cancelled the Shtokman terminal on the South Barents Basin, GAIL has been looking to renegotiate the contract due to the change in the LNG source terminal specified in the contract.

-- RIL-BP in race for Mumbai LNG terminal Read more
+- Fall in LNG price: India gains little Read more